Carlee Giammona

-Carlee Rose Giammona (born November 1, 2000) is an American professional soccer player who plays as a midfielder for USL Super League club Tampa Bay Sun FC.
+Carlee Rose Giammona (born November 1, 2000) is an American professional soccer player who plays as a midfielder or forward for USL Super League club Brooklyn FC.
+She played college soccer for the Alabama Crimson Tide and the Pepperdine Waves.
+She has previously been a member of Liga MX Femenil club Monterrey, Scottish Women's Premier League club Glasgow City, and USLS club Tampa Bay Sun FC.

 College career

 Alabama Crimson Tide

 Giammona started her collegiate career in 2019 playing at the University of Alabama.
 As a freshman, she started in 18 of 20 matches while also earning SEC All-Freshman Team honors.
 During the 2019 SEC tournament, Giammona provided the game winning assist in the 97th minute of overtime against in-state rival Auburn, sending Alabama to the quarterfinals where they eventually lost 1–2 against Vanderbilt.
 Overall, Giammona tallied three goals and two assists at Alabama, with one of her goals and both assists against Auburn.

 Pepperdine Waves

 Giammona transferred to Pepperdine in her sophomore season.
 She suffered a season ending injury four games into the season.

-In 2021, Giammona helped led the team to their first Round of 16 appearance since 2014 in the 2021 NCAA Tournament where they fell to Florida State 0–1.

-Giammona started in all 44 games she played and contributed to six game-winning goals.
+Upon returning to the field In 2021, Giammona helped led the team to their first Round of 16 appearance since 2014 in the 2021 NCAA Tournament where they fell to Florida State 0–1.
+Giammona started in all 44 career games she played and contributed to six game-winning goals.
 She also earned All-WCC honors twice.
 She currently ranks in Pepperdine's top 10 for points and assists per game.

 Club career

 Monterrey

-After going un-drafted in the 2023 NWSL Draft, Giammona signed her first professional contract with C.F.
+After going undrafted in the 2023 NWSL Draft, Giammona signed her first professional contract with C.F.
 Monterrey with the club announcing the signing on February 6.

-Giammona got her first professional appearance and start on February 28, 2024, playing the full 90 minutes in Monterrey's 3–0 victory over Necaxa.
+Giammona got her first professional appearance and start on February 28, 2023, playing the full 90 minutes in Monterrey's 3–0 victory over Necaxa.
 She scored her first professional and club goal a month later on March 19, scoring in the 10th minute of a 2–2 draw against Chivas.
 On September 11, 2023, against Santos Lagunas she recorder her first professional brace, and later recorded a second brace in a 6–3 victory over Tijuana, helping send Monterrey to the Apertura semi-finals, where they fell to eventual winners and rivals, Tigres.
 On December 25, 2023, Monterrey announced Giammona had departed the club.